Enlightened Activities Program

 • Graphic design work for a special communication

-• Recurring administrative tasks
+• Recurring simple administrative tasks

 • Research